StingrayMarineSolutions/TrajectoryCase/README.md

 2. Your algorithm doesn't have to predict until it has received 3 points, but you can of course use all previous points when making a prediction.
 3. The algorithm should be able to predict the next point after it has received the third point.
 4. The frame number is zero-indexed so the first element means frame 0.
 5. We expect your program to run in under 3 minutes on 40 000 trajectories.
+   If you're training a model etc it's only the inference part that has this time constraint.
+6. This is a good oppurtunity for you to show your skills.
+E.g if you applied for the Node Team (ROV) position it would be nice if at least parts of your solution is written in C++.
+   Likewise, if you applied for the app team parts of your solution should be in C# or Javascript and if you applied for the ML team parts of your solution should be in Python.

 ## Data description
 You can find the trajectory samples in the file `samples.csv`.